ChrisTitusTech/website/content/posts/2022/unlock-steam-deck.md

 ## Signing Issues - Package Installs

-The repositories are for holo and steam deck are very interesting.
+The repositories for holo and steam deck are very interesting.
 Here are the base repos and what it is using.

 `/etc/pacman/mirrrorlist`
 ```
 Server = https://steamdeck-packages.steamos.cloud/archlinux-mirror/$repo/os/$arch
 ```

 The main issue is the gnupg signing is completely messed up and often fails when installing packages.
-This is because the core archlinux-keyring is badly out of date and it will show that the package is out of date, corrupt, or having marginal trust.
+This is because the core archlinux-keyring is badly out of date and it will show that any package you are trying to install is out of date, corrupt, or having marginal trust.

 Obviously changing the repos to official arch ones would fix this, but then that would change the kernel and a variety of other packages.
 To fix the key signatures the easiest thing is to grab the up to date keyring from the core archlinux repos and manually install it.